Is a Credit Score Needed for the Costco Anywhere Visa® Card by Citi?

 • Credit mix: Credit mix is the combination of credit and loans you’re currently managing.
 Your credit mix might include student loans, a mortgage, an auto loan or a home equity line of credit (HELOC).
 A more robust credit mix can show that you’re a responsible borrower, capable of handling several types of debt.

-• Income: Card issuers need to verify your income when you apply for a card so they can ensure you’ll have money coming in to cover monthly payments.
+• Income: Card issuers will ask you to provide your income when you apply for a card so they can ensure you’ll have money coming in to cover monthly payments.
 They may also calculate your debt-to-income (DTI) ratio, which reflects how much of your pre-tax monthly income goes toward debt payments.

 • Recent credit card applications: Submitting many credit applications at once could signal risk to a credit card issuer.
 Each application triggers a hard inquiry that can cause a temporary dip in your credit score.